OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-only Expanding Card
+# 🐞 Creating a CSS-Only Expanding Card

-This document details the creation of an expanding card effect using only CSS.
-No JavaScript is required.
-The effect involves a card that expands vertically when hovered over, revealing hidden content.
-We'll be using standard CSS3 properties.
+This document details how to create an expanding card effect using only CSS.
+No JavaScript is required!
+This utilizes CSS transitions and transforms to achieve a smooth and visually appealing animation.

 **Description of the Styling:**

-The card utilizes a simple structure: a container element holding the visible content and a hidden section for the expanding content.
-The key styling involves using CSS transitions for a smooth animation and manipulating the height of the container on hover.
-We use `max-height` and `overflow: hidden` to control the initial and expanded states.
+This example creates a card that expands vertically when hovered over.
+The expansion reveals hidden content below the initial card.
+The styling uses a combination of `transition`, `transform`, and `max-height` properties to control the animation and size of the card.
+We also leverage some basic box-shadow and padding for visual enhancement.

 **Full Code:**